What is the British Association of Removers?

 In summary, the BAR acts to ensure that if anything does go wrong or if there are any delays, your move will still go ahead when possible from the result of extra support.

-Most definitely!
-There are many legitimate removal companies that are not members of the BAR.
-In fact, every professional removal company will have their own Terms & Conditions.
-However, the main factor you should keep in mind as a mover is checking if the company is insured.
+There are many legitimate removal companies that are not BAR members - every professional removal company will have their own Terms & Conditions that staff will have to follow.
+However, the main factor you should keep in mind as a mover is whether the company is insured.

-There are also many other accreditation schemes and bodies that offer similar codes of conduct as BAR.
+There are also many other accreditation schemes and bodies that offer similar codes of conduct as the British Association of Removers.
 For example, with a similar code of conduct, the National Guild of Removers and Storers (NGRS) provide movers with the same peace of mind.
 In fact, Compare My Move trust the NGSR and the BAR to such a degree that members of both organisations can skip our own stringent verification process when becoming a partner, due to the high level of standards that they are set to.

 Our code of practice ensures that our removal partners contact customers within 48 hours, performs a home survey where possible, that they provide a comprehensive quotation, train and monitor professional staff and also have insurance to cover the true value of customer belongings.
 We constantly monitor our partners to ensure the best quality service.
 You can read more on our verification process here.